moliver28/research-handbook/content/job-families/sales/customer-success-engineer.md

   - Deeper technical understanding in DevSecOps and ability to coach and mentor team members on that topic
   - Experience with content creation and delivery at scale

-### Senior Manager, Customer Success Engineering
+### Senior Manager, Customer Success Engineers

-The Senior Manager, CSE reports to the [Director of Customer Success Managers](/job-families/sales/customer-success-management/#director-of-customer-success-managers).
+The Senior Manager, Customer Success Engineers (CSE) reports to the [Director of Customer Success Managers](/job-families/sales/customer-success-management/#director-of-customer-success-managers).

 #### Senior Manager, CSE Job Grade